nf-core/website/markdown/events/2022/hackathon-october-2022.md

 Please join us for the October 2022 nf-core hackathon!

 This hackathon will be held in advance of the _**Nextflow Summit 2022**_ in Barcelona, Spain 🇪🇸.
 You can find out more information about the summit at <https://summit.nextflow.io>.
-Registration for the event will open in early July together with registration for the summit.

 In addition to the in-person event, we will endeavour to run a hybrid option online in [gather.town](https://gather.town/).